September 23, 2022

 I stood on the edge of the crowd being entertained by a group of young men twirling their flags and performing acrobatic feats to the beat of snare drums behind them.
 It was quite the unexpected display of creativity.

-Behind them, a full pig was being roasted on a spit by one of the food vendors.
-And there was a tented stall filled with about 50 different type of bulk olives.
-Plus shaved döner meat sandwiches, sangria, artisanal breads, and so much more.
-All of it looked and smelled delicious.
+Behind them, a whole pig was being roasted on a spit by one of the food vendors.
+There was a tented stall filled with approximately 50 different types of bulk olives.
+Plus, shaved döner meat sandwiches, sangria, artisanal breads, and so much more.
+Everything looked and smelled delicious.

 THE FERRY

 After filling my belly, I walked the final one-mile stretch down Laredo’s wide beach promenade toward my hotel.
-Much like last night in Castro Urdiales, the albergue choices were slim in this swanky beach resort town.
+Much like last night in Castro Urdiales, the albergue options were limited in this upscale beach resort town.

 As I’d planned out today’s mileage and route, I’d been worried about how far I would be able to walk with the blister on the bottom of my foot.
-Getting to Laredo was a 32-kilometer (20-mile) day, which seemed ambitious enough.
+Getting to Laredo required walking 32 kilometers (20 miles) in a day, which seemed ambitious enough.

-If I’d wanted to push all the way to Santoña, I’d need to walk another 4-5 kilometers further to get to the ferry before it stopped running for the day.
-But now that it was late September, and most of the summer crowds were gone, the ferry’s hours were transitioning to a much shorter schedule.
-That meant it was a real gamble to try to get to all the way Santoña today.
+If I’d wanted to push further to Santoña’s albergue, I needed to walk another 4-5 kilometers to reach the ferry dock before the boat stopped running for the day.
+But most of the summer crowds were gone, so the ferry’s hours were transitioning to a more limited schedule.
+It would be a real gamble to try to get all the way to Santoña today.

 And that’s how I ended up in a beachfront hotel watching the fireworks for the Carlos V festival on a Friday night in late September!